huggingface/transformers/docs/source/model_sharing.rst

 You probably have your favorite framework, but so will other users!
-That's why it's best to upload your model with both PyTorch `and` TensorFlow checkpoints to make it easier to use (if you skip this step, users will still be able to load your model in another framework, but it will be slower).
+That's why it's best to upload your model with both PyTorch `and` TensorFlow checkpoints to make it easier to use (if you skip this step, users will still be able to load your model in another framework, but it will be slower, as it will have to be converted on the fly).
 Don't worry, it's super easy to do (and in a future version, it will all be automatic).
 You will need to install both PyTorch and TensorFlow for this step, but you don't need to worry about the GPU, so it should be very easy.
 Check the `TensorFlow installation page <https://www.tensorflow.org/install/pip#tensorflow-2.0-rc-is-available>`__